 A stunning and inspiring location for a cross-curricular school trip.
-Make the most of your day at Castle Acre Priory by visiting the on-site exhibition, recreated herb garden and new stonework display in the Prior's lodgings.
-There's also lots of resources for schools available to download for free below.
+Make the most of your day at Castle Acre Priory by visiting the on-site exhibition, recreated herb garden, and new stonework display in the Prior's lodgings.
+Download the free resources for schools below.

 - KS3 Geography: Local knowledge, geographical skills and fieldwork, human and physical geography